GentCH/Self-Health-Organizing-App-Android/README.md

 </br>4.
 Allow patient to view their medical record and their personal information.
 </br><h3>Sensors used:</h3>
 - Voice to text: Change to respective function/interface based on user's input
-- Gyroscope: Use in step counter
+</br>- Gyroscope: Use in step counter
-- Accelerometer: Use to prompt voice to text function based on device tilting speed
+</br>- Accelerometer: Use to prompt voice to text function based on device tilting speed & Used in step counter

 </br>Screenshots of the application: